EnavDachbash/DevopsExam_MH/README.md

 This project sets up an environment that contains 4 VMs running HAproxy and Apache2.
 The virtual machines are Linux-based (Ubuntu 12.04) and are supported by VirtualBox provider.

-NOTE: A mandatory requirement for this project is to have Vagrant installed.
+NOTE: A mandatory requirement for this project is to have Vagrant installed. **Make sure to extract all files into the same vagrant folder for 'vagrant up' to work accordingly.**

 In this project: the Apache & HAproxy servers are installed directly on the VMs.
 Web tier (Apache servers) environment is configured to run with a minimum of 3 servers, for redundancy purposes.